Cape Town Water Situation: last update 10 December 2018

-Although most Capetonians save and restrict our water usage continuously and increasingly, a Critical Water Shortages Disaster Plan has been announced earlier this year and the much dreaded Day Zero has moved out to 2019.
-Due to more saving and additional increase of dam levels through support from the agriculture sector, as well as installation of alternative water supply, the threat seems not to be that urgent anymore.
-Which of course has it's own dangers.
-Political game playing and ignorance need still to be combatted and focussed on.
+Although most Capetonians continue to save and restrict their water usage, we still have to be mindful about the precious resource.
+The Critical Water Shortages Disaster Plan that was announced earlier this year and the much dreaded Day Zero has moved out to 2019.
+Even though planned, the installation of more alternative water supply has been limited again, as the threat of water shortages seems not to be that urgent anymore.
+This, of course, has its own dangers.

 Water wastage rumours and the playing of political games - national elections are planned for 2019 - are unsettling and create unhappiness among many communities.
 We all know that in South Africa, many communities still struggle to make ends meet and don't have adequate water supply.

 The percentage of water usage in Cape Town's townships to the total water consumption is minimal, less than 5%!
 So the running taps in these areas certainly should not be of concern to us who so conveniently can still open our taps.
 Most people in the townships use about 20 litres per day, and they have to fetch their daily water.
-However, in a city that strives to be among the best in the world and one that attracts not only tourists but investors and innovators from all over, it is a really disaster that water restrictions to this extent impact daily life and businesses.
+However, in a city that strives to be among the best in the world and one that attracts not only tourists but investors and innovators from all over, it is a real disaster that water restrictions to this extent impact daily life and businesses.

 However, with planning this situation can be handled quite efficiently.
 Did you know that water usage in most European countries is about 200 litres per person per day, while Americans are said to use about 370 litres per day!